mountaintom/SmartLCDandIOexpander_I2C/README.md

 available on eBay and Amazon, that have the I2C to parallel backpack mounted on them.

-In addition, the Smart Display Backpack can expand you analog and digital I/O ports.
+In addition, the Smart Display Backpack can expand your analog and digital I/O ports.
 The included library allows reading and writing to the digital and analog I/O pins on the Smart Backpack from another Arduino over the I2C bus.